Ore History, Family Crest & Coats of Arms

 Ore Spelling Variations

 Many spelling variations of Ore have been recorded over the years, including These are the result of the medieval practice of spelling according to sound and repeated translation between Gaelic and English.
 Orr, Ore, Orre, Orey and others.

 Early Notables of the Ore family (pre 1700)

-More information is included under the topic Early Ore Notables in all our PDF Extended History products and printed products wherever possible.
+Another 109 words (8 lines of text) are included under the topic Early Ore Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ore family to Ireland

 Some of the Ore family moved to Ireland, but this topic is not covered in this excerpt.